i-Run/testy-box/README.md

 }
 ```

-If your test requires more than one data source, the parameters shall be annotated with `javax.inject.Named` to distinct them:
+If the test registers more than one data source, the parameters shall be annotated with `javax.inject.Named` to distinct them:

 ```java
 @RegisterExtension